The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-If you are looking to transform your wood, melamine or MDF kitchen with the minimum of fuss then this specialist cupboard paint from Johnstones is just the ticket.
+If you’re looking to transform your wood, melamine, or MDF kitchen with a minimal amount of fuss, then this specialist cupboard paint from Johnstone's is just the ticket.

-You don’t need a primer or undercoat, which will save you time, but you will need to clean and sand down your cabinets to make sure that you get the durable finish you’ll want.
+We love how you don’t need to use a primer or undercoat before applying this paint, which will save hours on your project.
+However, you will need to clean and sand down your cabinets to ensure you achieve a durable finish that stands the test of time.

 2. Dulux Quick Dry Satinwood